kernelci/kernelci-project/kernelci.org/content/en/org/tsc/_index.md

 ### Members

+The voting members of the TSC are three members determined by election plus the Infrastructure Lead.
+The Infrastructure Lead is elected jointly by the voting members of the TSC and of the [Infrastructure Committee](/org/working-groups/#infrastructure-committee) for a two-year term.

-The elections for the TSC happens every year, so the members term last for one year (except the Infrastructure Committee Lead that is appointed by Charter rules).
+The elections for the TSC happens every year, so the members term last for one year (except the Infrastructure Lead, whose term is set by Charter rules).
+A TSC member may run for re-election and serve successive terms.

 Current members of the TSC may propose to vote for new people to be added or removed.
 The term of new members voted in directly by the TSC will last until the end of the term of the community-elected members.

-At the time new elections should happen, then numbers of spots should be the numbers of current TSC members minus one (to account for the Infrastructure Committee Lead).

-No more than 2 members from the same organization should be in the TSC.
+Each TSC member has one vote.
+Where two or more members are employed by the same company or group of related companies, those members are limited to one vote between them, and the TSC will promptly hold elections to fill the resulting vacancy.

 People to be considered as new TSC members should have typically played an important role for a significant amount of time in the project.
 There is